New Zealand dotterel/tūturiwhatu

 - Larger mid-toe (potentially for better stability in alpine environment)

 - Dark orange breeding plumage and darker head colouring

 - Flocks in large groups for most of the year

 - Can potentially live to between 20 – 25 years old but due to predation from pests, their average life expectancy is less than 5 years

 NZ Dotterel Recovery Plan

-This plan lists the goals that are required to bring about an increase in the population, and to ensure this population is self-sustaining.
+The plan lists the goals that are required to bring about an increase in the population, and to ensure this population is self-sustaining.
 Predator control, community involvement and research are key components of this plan.

-Community involvement is an important part of the recovery programme, and vital to the long-term conservation of the NZ dotterel.
+Community involvement is an important part of the recovery programme, and vital to the long-term conservation of the New Zealand dotterel.
 The plan aims to build on community partnerships that have already evolved, with a view towards promotion, coordination and support of at least 15% of the northern subspecies by 2014.

 As a result of research undertaken from the first plan, the North Island population is now known to include at least two sub-populations – continuing research into identifying additional sub-populations is recommended, as is further research into predator control.